-Title: At-Home Usability Study Accessing the Use of Bleep DreamPort-Eclipse Design: This study designed to determine general usability of the interface design during overnight use.
-Objectives: The objective of this study is to assess the usability of the prototype in a field study with 70 participants using the DreamPort-Eclipse for two nights, for at least 6 hours a night, to demonstrate feasibility of remote setup and comfort/ease of use.
-Procedures: As part of the study protocol, participants will receive a brief training session on the prototype device in the clinic along with being provided training guides in addition to access to the online video tutorials, if needed.
-Participants will be requested to use the DreamPort-Eclipse on back-to-back nights with their current CPAP machine.
-They will also be requested to wear the device for at least 6 hours each night.
-Several metrics will be recorded as part of the usability assessment.
-Participants will record any technical issues they encountered with setup of use of the beta DreamPort-Eclipse in their homes.
-Devices: This comparative study design and data collection will involve the next generation DreamPort-Eclipse in comparison to their current CPAP machine.
+Title: Simulated In-Lab Usability Assessing the Use of Bleep DreamPort-Eclipse Design: The study is designed to assess the usability of a novel CPAP human interface compared to a traditional nasal mask.
+Objectives: The objective of this study is to demonstrate the usability of a novel CPAP human interface compared to a traditional nasal mask in a stimulated in-lab setting.
+Procedures: Human subjects will interact with two different CPAP interfaces including a traditional CPAP mask and the 2nd generation DreamPort-Eclipse.
+Subjects will be requested to put on each of the different CPAP interface options a total of three times for a total of 6 trials.
+The order of device will be randomized.
+Devices: This comparative study design and data collection will involve the aforementioned two different CPAP interfaces: a traditional CPAP mask and the 2nd generation DreamPort-Eclipse.
 Study Sites: Three investigational sites of Sleep Centers of Middle Tennessee, Advanced Respiratory & Sleep Medicine, and Aeroflow Sleep will participate in the study.
-Statistical analysis will be conducted at the sponsor site, Bleep.
-Enrollment: We plan to recruit 70 participants over the age of 18.
+Enrollment: We plan to recruit 30 participants over the age of 18.
 We will oversample for participants who are Hispanic or African American.
 We will aim to recruit participants with the following racial and ethnic breakdown: 30% White; 40% Black; 10% Asian; and 20% Hispanic.
 We will also recruit an estimated 60% men and 40% women to reflect the OSA population, which affects more men than women.

-Eligibility Criteria: The subject's eligibility for study enrollment will be reviewed and documented on the appropriate case report form (CRF).
+Eligibility Criteria: The subject's eligibility for study enrollment will be reviewed and documented on the appropriate survey form.
 Inclusion Criteria The subject is a male or female <math>\geq 18</math> years old who are impacted by obstructive sleep apnea and currently are familiar with a CPAP device.
 Exclusion Criteria Subjects will be excluded if they have any medical or behavioral conditions that would compromise subject safety.
 Subjects under the age of 18 will be excluded from this study, as the target for this current version of the platform is the adult population.
-Primary Endpoint: Primary Effectiveness Endpoint: Number of technical issues, comfort in wearing the device, ease of use Secondary Endpoints: Open-ended qualitative feedback.
-Sample Size Estimation: N/A/ Data Collection: Participants will record on the survey any technical issues they encountered with setup of use of the beta DreamPort-Eclipse in their homes.
-In general, we expect to see no greater than one technical issue per subject occur during setup or use over the two-night period.
-Additionally, subjects will complete a questionnaire to evaluate their experience setting up and sleeping with the device.
-It is anticipated ten to fifteen questions will be presented using a Likert scale ranging from 1 to 5 and three questions will include a freeform text box.
-Questions will target their overall enthusiasm for the product compared to their standard mask, how often they would use it, sleep comfort, if they understand the system components, and any stumbling blocks.
-We expect to receive average Likert scores above 3 and significant positive freeform feedback to demonstrate success in this validation study.